azeez-72/BitWits/README.md

 --------------

 - We are planning to add a feature that allows CR to add announcements in their classroom.
-- Notifications for new assignments will be added in future.
+- Notifications for new assignments and assignment submission date changes will be added in future.

 ### Screenshots
 --------------